haskell-github-trust/replace-megaparsec/README.md

 ### Pattern match and replace with a constant

-Replace all carriage-return-newline instances with newline.
+Replace all carriage-return-newline occurances with newline.

 ```haskell
 let crnl = chunk "\r\n" :: Parsec Void String String